No products in the cart.

 If you love the look and idea of this bug box, but think the build might be a little much, keep reading because I’ve linked to some simple variations and ways to incorporate more insect play and learning below!
 One of the easiest ways to simplify this?
 Instead of cutting it into an A-Frame, just keep the box as-is, cutting out windows for your mesh and plastic screening!

-For more adventures in recycled insect crafting, grab a clothespin and a plastic spoon to make your own clip-on cicadas, and grab our free printable bug scavenger hunt for an insect-learning afternoon outside, or visit our whole collection of 50 awesome insect learning resources and play activities!
+For more adventures in recycled insect crafting, grab a clothespin and a plastic spoon to make your own clip-on cicadas, grab our free printable bug scavenger hunt for an insect-learning afternoon outside, or visit our whole collection of 50 awesome insect learning resources and play activities!

 For your own DIY bug observation box you’ll need: